kulics/koral/book-en/document.md

 ### Variable

-Feel's variables are a kind of binding semantics, equivalent to binding a variable name and a value together, thus establishing an association, similar to a key-value pair.
-For security reasons, Feel's variables cannot be changed by default, but Feel also provides another kind of variables - mutable variables.
+K's variables are a kind of binding semantics, equivalent to binding a variable name and a value together, thus establishing an association, similar to a key-value pair.
+For security reasons, K's variables cannot be changed by default, but K also provides another kind of variables - mutable variables.

 #### Readonly Variable

-Readonly variables are declared in Feel using the let keyword, and variables are declared first and used later.
+Readonly variables are declared in K using the let keyword, and variables are declared first and used later.

-Feel ensures type safety through static typing, and variable bindings can be explicitly typed at declaration time with `: type`, or we can omit the type when there is enough information in the context, and the compiler will infer the type of the variable from the context.
+K ensures type safety through static typing, and variable bindings can be explicitly typed at declaration time with `: type`, or we can omit the type when there is enough information in the context, and the compiler will infer the type of the variable from the context.

 The sample code is as follows.